MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global-tax-calcuation-service-overview.md

 The tax calculation service is a Microsoft-based tax engine with exponential scalability that can help you to:

    - Configure the tax calculation service through the Microsoft Dynamics Regulatory Configuration Service (RCS), which is an enhanced version of the Electronic Reporting designer and is available as a standalone service.
-   - Configure hee tax matrix to automatically determine tax codes and rates
+   - Configure the tax matrix to automatically determine tax codes and rates
    - Configure the tax matrix to automatically determine the tax registration number
    - Configure the tax calculation designer to define formulas and conditions
    - Share tax determination and calculations solution across legal entities